• Skip to primary navigation

 Cooking the Beef Bourguignon

-beef marinated in burgundy wine
+pat drying the beef pieces that are marinated in burgundy wine

 searing beef in dutch oven

-As a result, there is no exact timing for the cooking time.
 I usually check after 2 hours and after that every half an hour until the meat is tender and falling apart easily when touched with a fork.
-In the last 45 minutes of cooking time, you can start preparing your garnishes.

 Cooking the Garnish

-For cooking the garnish, heat a pan and then add the butter.
-Add bacon and cook until crispy.
-Add the mushrooms and then cook for a few more minutes.
-If you like your button onions crunchy and didn’t add them to the stew already, add them to the pan as well with the mushrooms.
-Add the garlic and cook for another minute.
+If you like your button onions crunchy and didn’t add them to the stew already, add them to the pan as well.

 Finishing the Beef Bourguignon

-Return to the stove and then simmer for a few more minutes.
-Check the seasoning and add salt if needed.
-Sprinkle chopped parsley on the top to garnish.
+Return the Dutch oven to the stove and then simmer for a few more minutes until the gravy has thickened to the desired consistency.

 What's the best beef for beef Bourguignon?